 <ESA_QUESTION_ESG_10>

 We believe keeping pre-contractual and periodic templates for products 8 and 9 SFDR is appropriate as we agree to consider Article 5 and 6 TR products as sub-categories of Article 8 and 9 SFDR products.
-Keeping the established templates instead of adding separate ones for products of Article 5 and 6 TR, and adding ticking boxes to verify if activities are aligned with the TR as proposed in the amended templates will precisely help to identify better these sub-categories of Articles 8 and 9 SFDR products.
+Keeping the established templates instead of adding separate ones for products of Article 5 and 6 TR and adding ticking boxes to verify if activities are aligned with the TR as proposed in the amended templates will precisely help to identify better these sub-categories of Articles 8 and 9 SFDR products.

 <ESA_QUESTION_ESG_10>